 Grace Christ (28:09)

 I think it's welcome.
 I'm always kind of impressed with how appreciative people are, you know, of our services and what we bring to it when they see, you know, they see the outcome.
 I always remember when we did medical grand rounds because during AIDS and because people were ⁓ afraid to go into patient rooms.
 They were not going into patient rooms. were staying outside.
 We put together our grand rounds for the medical grand rounds.
 And she took the names of the first 20 AIDS patients that came to Memorial.
 And talked about their background, their names, their ages, their competencies, and so on.
 The 20 patients.
 And that there are people like you and me. ⁓ that we talked about service refusal was not an option And we had to deal with that.
 But she basically talked about those things.
 We thought we'd have 10 people in the room for this medical grand rounds.
 We had standing room only.
-And they were so happy that we had, you know, open this up and that we had, they had a, we have a small group that would do deal with service refusals.
+And they were so happy that we had, you know, opened this up and that we had, they had a, we have a small group that would deal with service refusals.
 If there was a service refusal, you know, people not wanting to go into room.

 They meet with this small team to understand what their reticence was and how they could get beyond that and why that was important.
-But people were so relieved to have it out there and something we could talk about and we could deal with. it was the social workers.
-And we didn't understand how important our perspective was it is how valued it is when people said I, even I I was teaching up at Columbia, it's someone got up in one of my classes and said, you don't understand that this social work department created an educational program that met monthly for management of AIDS patients and how important that was changed the whole understanding of the social work and the medical community I was shocked at how it was valued.
+But people were so relieved to have it out there and something we could talk about and we could deal with.
+It was the social workers.
+And we didn't understand how important our perspective was it is how valued it is when people said I, even I I was teaching up at Columbia, someone got up in one of my classes and said, you don't understand that this social work department created an educational program that met monthly for management of AIDS patients and how important that was ~ changed the whole understanding of the social work and the medical community ~ I was shocked at how it was valued.

-After my book came out in Healing Children's Grief, the doctors invited me to a grand rounds to present on the research that had been done with children whose parents were dying and what their issues were and so on.
+After my book came out ~ Healing Children's Grief, the doctors invited me to a grand rounds to present on the research that had been done with children whose parents were dying and what their issues were and so on.
 You have more of an impact than you realize.
 I was like, wow, really?

 Terry Altilio (30:57)